Home

 Building remote-first teams, exploring new markets, scaling quicker, acquiring assets, and maintaining compliance are all solid use cases for employers of record:

-• As part of an acquisition: EOR services can also be used as a part of an acquisition process.
-If the deal didn’t include a new legal entity in a target country but did include a local workforce, an EOR provider can ensure the employment relationship continues with complete peace of mind.
+• Supporting Acquisitions: In the acquisition process, if a deal doesn’t include establishing a new legal entity in the target country but involves acquiring a local workforce, an EOR provider can maintain the employment relationship smoothly.

-Risks Associated With EOR Services (and How to Mitigate Them)
+Risks Associated With Using EOR (and How to Mitigate Them)

-Using an EOR service may limit your company’s ability to engage in certain business activities. or enforce compliance or make rule changes that affect staff hired via an EOR.
-EOR services may also become cost-inefficient as teams grow larger.
+The risks of using an EOR service include limitations on your company's ability to engage in certain business activities and enforce compliance or rule changes for EOR-hired staff.
+However, EOR services can become cost-efficient as teams grow larger.

-• Regulated professions: It may not be possible to hire workers in regulated professions via an EOR company.
-This is a sticking point if your company is involved in, for example, healthcare or legal services.
+• Regulated Professions: It may not be possible to hire workers in regulated professions via an EOR company.
 In some jurisdictions, this restriction can be solved by the EOR company itself receiving the necessary licenses, but beware of the added costs that may be incurred.

-• Lack of control: On balance, the fact that an EOR company takes on all legal and compliance obligations is a strong selling point for the services they offer.
-However, in situations where you want to enforce new policies or change working conditions, this hands-off approach could become problematic.
+• Lack of Control: On balance, the fact that an EOR company takes on all legal and compliance obligations is a strong selling point for the services it offers.
+However, in situations where you want to enforce new HR policies or change working conditions, this hands-off approach could become problematic.
 Issues may also arise with respect to data protection if sensitive information is being shared between your business and a third party.

-• Scalability issues: As your teams grow larger, EOR services that charge on a per-employee basis may become cost-inefficient.
-At a certain point the advantages of having full control over your operations in that jurisdiction, with the legal obligations that this entails, becomes more financially prudent than outsourcing.
+• Scalability Issues: As your teams grow larger, EOR services that charge on a per-employee basis may become cost-efficient.
+At a certain point, the advantages of having full control over your operations in that jurisdiction, with the legal obligations that this entails, become more financially prudent than outsourcing.

 So, even with an EOR company, hiring people overseas is no picnic.
 Here are some suggestions for how some of the issues above can be mitigated:

-• Knowing local laws: Just because a software company/services provider will be doing the work for you, doesn’t mean you shouldn’t be aware of what that work is.
+• Knowing Local Laws: Just because the employer of record service provider will be doing the work for you, doesn’t mean you shouldn’t be aware of what that work is.
 As an employer or HR professional, you should know what laws and regulations you need to adhere to in each country where you’ll be employing someone through an EOR.
-This not only helps ensure you stay compliant but it also helps when budgeting and recruiting.

-• Know your costs: Try and calculate how much you’d spend if you choose to go with individual providers in each country rather than an EOR service, or even set up an operation there and handle it in-house.
-That should help determine how much is reasonable to spend on the project, instead of trying to find the lowest-cost provider.
+• Know Your Costs: Try and calculate how much you’d spend if you choose to go with individual providers in each country rather than an EOR service, or even set up an operation there and handle it in-house.
 Among these costs, you should also consider the fines that you would incur if you become non-compliant, or even the potential cost of churn if your employees and/or contractors leave you for not providing the full range of benefits.

 Here are some of the key things to investigate when you’re looking for an EOR company:

-• Is the EOR service a good cultural fit?
-It pays to do extensive due diligence on any third-party you are engaging for services, and an EOR company is no different.
-You should make sure that nothing in their terms of service or modus operandi will clash with your company’s culture and brand building efforts.
+Is the EOR service a good cultural fit?
+It pays to do extensive due diligence on any third party you are engaging for services, and an EOR company is no different.
+You should make sure that nothing in their terms of service or modus operandi will clash with your organizational culture and employer brand-building efforts.

 EOR Services FAQs